-&lt;sup>2Additionally, a number of studies have shown that home ownership reduces mobility (Munch et al., 2006; Mian and Sufi, 2014; Yagan, 2014), and that people tend to remain in their locations even when the location is hit by a negative productivity shock (Autor et al., 2015).
+&lt;sup>3Additionally, a number of studies have shown that home ownership reduces mobility (Munch et al., 2006; Mian and Sufi, 2014; Yagan, 2014), and that people tend to remain in their locations even when the location is hit by a negative productivity shock (Autor et al., 2015).

-&lt;sup>3The literature suggests that the importance of history in the current location of cities may depend on the empirical context.
+&lt;sup>4The literature suggests that the importance of history in the current location of cities may depend on the empirical context.
 Davis and Weinstein (2002) examine the persistence of the distribution of population in Japan, finding that the long-run city size in Japan was robust to shocks as big as the destruction of Japanese cities in WWII.
 Miguel and Roland (2011) also find support for persistence when considering the US bombing of Vietnam as a shock.
 Bosker et al. (2007), however, find support for multiple equilibria in German city growth given the bombing of Germany in WWII.
+Likewise, Michaels and Rauch (2018) find support for the importance of history by examining the effect of the collapse of the Western Roman Empire on city locations in Britain and France.

-Likewise, Michaels and Rauch (2018) find the importance of local ties or home attachment in the tendency of a person to reside near his birthplace (Zabek, 2019; Coate and Mangum, 2019).
-On the theoretical side, Allen and Donaldson (2018) study the path of spatial equilibrium and its potential dependence on history.
+the importance of local ties or home attachment in the tendency of a person to reside near his birthplace (Zabek, 2019; Coate and Mangum, 2019).
+On the theoretical side, Allen and Donaldson (2022) study the path of spatial equilibrium and its potential dependence on history.
 This article contributes to the empirical part of this literature by showing that part of the persistence in spatial distribution of economic activity is driven by individuals growing roots where they live.

 Our empirical study is inspired by an extensive literature using natural experiments in urban and labor economics (Baum-Snow and Ferreira, 2015).
 Several studies have taken advantage of forced migration to study the benefits of moving on future human capital and earning (Nakamura et al., 2016; Voigtlaender et al., 2020).
-More closely, we build on a literature that investigates the conditionally random allocation of refugees to cities in Nordic countries (Edin et al., 2003; Damm, 2005; Damm and Dustmann, 2014; Foged and Peri, 2016; Dustmann et al., 2018; Azlor et al., 2020).
+Most closely related to our study, we build on a literature that investigates the conditionally random allocation of refugees to cities in Nordic countries (Edin et al., 2003; Damm, 2005; Damm and Dustmann, 2014; Foged and Peri, 2016; Dustmann et al., 2018; Azlor et al., 2020).
 This literature often uses data from refugees or immigrants as instruments to study economic or social outcomes for the entire sample of society (e.g. How large are agglomeration economies?
 How does the number of immigrants in a location affect voter sentiment?)
-Focusing on refugees themselves, Eckert et al. (2022) study the effect of big city experience on wages within the refugee community.
+Focusing on refugees and immigrants themselves, Eckert et al. (2022) and Hybel et al. (2023) study the effect of big city experience on wages.
 Finally, Nielsen and Jensen (2006) document many of the same data trends we do for the 1999 policy reform, albeit over a shorter period.